 Question 7 (300 words)(This question is for re-applicants only)

 How has your candidacy for the London Business School MBA improved since your last application?
+Have your views of London Business School or the MBA programme changed since you last applied?

 This is THE key question for all reapplicants.
 London just asks it explicitly.
 Please see: